aws/karpenter-provider-aws/website/content/en/preview/getting-started/getting-started-with-eksctl/_index.md

 Use Helm to deploy Karpenter to the cluster.

-Before the chart can be installed the repo needs to be added to Helm, run the following commands to add the repo.

-{{% script file="./content/en/{VERSION}/getting-started/getting-started-with-eksctl/scripts/step07-install-helm-chart.sh" language="bash"%}}

 Install the chart passing in the cluster details and the Karpenter role ARN.

 {{% script file="./content/en/{VERSION}/getting-started/getting-started-with-eksctl/scripts/step08-apply-helm-chart.sh" language="bash"%}}